 - A brief sting when the numbing medicine is injected

 - Pressure when the tube is inserted

-- Hot and flushed when the dye is added
+- A flushed, hot feeling when the contrast dye is added

 At the Care Center